-If you search the web for back to school activities, you’ll be swamped with heaps of ideas for early years students.
-But what about back to school activities for upper year students?
+Let me guess, you’ve searched the web for back to school activities, and found heaps of ideas for early years students.
+But what about back to school activities for the upper years?

 It’s important to remember that upper year students need back to school activities as much as the preppies!
 In fact, they may even need them more.

-For the upper years students, the excitement of the first day of school is perhaps a thing of the past.
+Well, for upper-year students, the excitement of the first day of school may be thing of the past.
 Changing class and adapting to a new peer group may feel a little more complicated and daunting.
 It is crucial that we help our students to develop the emotional intelligence that they need to successfully navigate the challenges, relationships, and experiences they encounter throughout their school years and later in life.

-In our classrooms, we can develop connectedness by focusing on four areas:
+The trick is to develop connectedness by focusing on four main areas:

 - active participation.